 This is the start of structures that include symmetry, patterns and balance.
 Blocks may be used in a decorative way.

 Although these are not yet considered buildings, they do show how children are developing an intention when constructing with the blocks.

 In the second-last stage, the beginning stages of fantasy play/symbolic play emerge as the construction gets a name and has a purpose, even though it may be a simple structure such as a tower.

-In this stage of construction play, the child often names the structure after it is built, showing that he isn’t yet planning his creations in advance, but his imagination and creativity is growing.
+In this stage of construction play, children often name their structure after it is built, showing that they aren’t yet planning their creations in advance, but their imagination and creativity are growing.

 Preschoolers are usually in this stage and may only progress to the next stage when they are a bit older.